AzureDemos/KubernetesLab/Documentation/CreateEnvironment/README.md

 # Review

 Now you should have successfully created a Kubernetes cluster (AKS) and an Azure Container Registry (ACR) to store your Docker images.
-You have also given AKS the authenication required to pull images from your private ACR.
+You have also given AKS the authentication required to pull images from your private ACR.